nemosminer/NemosMiner/README.md

         - Example scenario
           - You feel like a pool is exaggerating his estimations by 10% - Set PricePenaltyFactor to 0.9

-  zergpool/zergpoolcoins/nlpool/ahashpool/zpool/blazepool/blockmasters
+  AHashPool/BlazePool/BlockMasters/NLPool/ZergPool/ZergPoolCoins/Zpool

-      Uses calculations based on 24hractual and current estimate prices to get a more realistic estimate.
+      Uses calculations based on 24hr actual and current estimate prices to get a more realistic estimate.
       Includes some trust index based on past 1hr current estimate variation from 24hr.
       AND is NOT sensible to spikes.
-      This shows less switching than following current estimate and more switching that following the 24hr Actual.
+      This shows less switching than following current estimate and more switching that following the 24hr actual.
       Better profitability.

    Earnings Tracking

       Displays BTC/H and BTC/D as well a estimation of when the pool payment threshold will be reached.
       Supported pools:
-            ahashpool
-            zpool
-            nicehash
+            AHashPool
+            BlazePool
+            BlockMasters
-            miningpoolhub (partial)
+            MiningPoolHub (partial)
+            NiceHash (internal & external wallet)
+            NLPool
+            ProHashing
+            ZergPool
+            Zpool
-      If mining more that one pools, shows stats for any supported pool Press key e in the console window to show/hide earnings
+      If mining more than one pool, NemosMiner shows stats for any supported pool Press key e in the console window to show/hide earnings

-   Support running multiple instances
+   Support for running multiple instances

       **Experimental**
-      More than one instance of NemosMiner can run on the same rig Each instance must be placed in it's own directory Miner has to be started prior the launch of the next instance
+      More than one instance of NemosMiner can run on the same rig Each instance must be placed in its own directory Miner has to be started prior the launch of the next instance

    Optional miners (Advanced)